-3.10.1 The policy has an intent to protect, restore and enhance natural assets making best use of nature-based solutions.
-Policy outcomes are stated as being natural places are protected and restored, and natural assets are managed in a sustainable way that maintains and grows their essential benefits and services
+- 3.10.1 The policy has an intent to protect, restore and enhance natural assets making best use of nature-based solutions.
+Policy outcomes are stated as being natural places are protected and restored, and natural assets are managed in a sustainable way that maintains and grows their essential benefits and services - 3.10.2 Policy 4 Paragraph a) of the policy states that development proposals which by virtue of type, location or scale will have an unacceptable impact on the natural environment will not be supported. - 3.10.3 Paragraph b) refers to development proposals which are likely to have a significant effect on a European designated site and sets out in such circumstances the requirement for appropriate assessment. - 3.10.4 Paragraph c) deals with national landscape designations and natural heritage designations and has a similar approach in relation to the former SPP in terms of how a proposal that affects a National Park or National Scenic Area (NSA) should be addressed.
+Paragraph c) states that:

-- 3.10.2 Policy 4 Paragraph a) of the policy states that development proposals which by virtue of type, location or scale will have an unacceptable impact on the natural environment will not be supported. - 3.10.3 Paragraph b) refers to development proposals which are likely to have a significant effect on a European designated site and sets out in such circumstances the requirement for appropriate assessment. - 3.10.4 Paragraph c) deals with national landscape designations and has a similar approach in relation to the former SPP in terms of how a proposal that affects a National Park or National Scenic Area (NSA) should be addressed. - 3.10.5 Paragraph c) states that:
+"Development proposals that will affect a National Park, National Scenic Area, Site of

-"Development proposals that will affect the National Park or National Scenic Area..... will only be supported where:
+Special Scientific Interest or a National Nature Reserve will only be supported where:

-the objectives of designation and the overall integrity of the areas will not be compromised; or any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance."
+- i) the objectives of designation and the overall integrity of the areas will not be compromised; or - ii) any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance." - 3.10.5 There are no national landscape designations affected by the Proposed Development. - 3.10.6 The SSSIs which were considered to have potential for significant effects have been assessed alongside those international designations whose boundaries overlap with the SSSI.
+No significant adverse effects are predicted on SSSI or any qualifying features.

-- 3.10.6 There are no national landscape designations affected by the Proposed Development. - 3.10.7 Paragraph d) deals with local landscape designations and contains a different policy approach to that which was contained within the former SPP.
+3.10.7 Paragraph d) deals with local landscape and nature conservation designations and contains a different policy approach to that which was contained within the former SPP.
 Policy 4 is as follows:

-"Development proposals that affect a site designated as ...a local landscape area in the LDP will only be supported where:
+"Development proposals that affect a site designated as a local nature conservation site or local landscape area in the LDP will only be supported where: